frescademusic/frescademusic/content/pages/index.md

     backgroundSize: full
     title: Muntasir Mahmud
     subtitle: >-
-      Also known as FRESCADE, believes in music supremacy can make the world better.
+      Also known as FRESCADE, he believes in music supremacy can make the world better.
     styles:
       self: